 Evening: catch a cheap London theatre show

-Once you’ve worked up an appetite, return to Leicester Square in central London.
+Once you’ve worked up an appetite, return to Leicester Square in central London and wander around the free Scenes in the Square.
 Avoid the pricier bars and restaurants found in the square and check out Chinatown – centred on Gerrard Street – which has lots of cheap restaurants.

 After dinner, head over to London’s West End to bag yourself some standby theatre tickets: returns and unsold tickets priced at a considerable discount.
 Pick which top London theatre show you want to see and line up at the theatre box office, but be prepared to race around for your second or third choice!

-If that seems too hectic, visit the TKTS booth in Leicester Square, where you can buy West End theatre tickets with huge discounts on the day and also up to seven days before the show.
-Alternatively, avoid the queues and save up to 66% by booking theatre tickets online in advance.
+TKTS booth in Leicester Square, where you can buy West End theatre tickets with huge discounts on the day and also up to seven days before the show.
+Alternatively, avoid the queues and book theatre tickets online in advance.

 Those who want a late-night culture fix can check out one of London's free museum and gallery lates.
 There’s also plenty of London comedy shows on offer, and party animals can enjoy a cheap night out in London.